 "Okay, okay.
 I felt bad for your boy!"

 She explained he was her grandson, and I told her to congratulate him on his attitude.
 I should have taken that chubby kid by both his shoulders and said, you are awesome.
 You deserve all the great insight this life has to offer, and you should run this town someday.
 I should've done everything that can be done in five seconds to balance out however many hours, weeks and years he's had to receive such hate.
 But I couldn't think fast enough.
 He had such patience.
-I likely wouldn't have written about this incident were it not for this second meeting with Grandma.
-The conversation replenished me, and brought the noise down to something comprehensible.
+Seeing Grandma replenished me, brought the noise down to something comprehensible.

 A few weeks later, the same man got on again, wearing similarly nondescript dark clothing.
 Which attitude to take?
 Should I harbor the past, or even out the score, or make judgments?
 No. There's so many reasons why those are bad ideas, but frankly, they just take too much energy.
 I remembered only that I needed to speak up.